javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 Let's formulate the key differences between Function Declarations and Expressions.

-First, the syntax: how to see what is what in the code.
+First, the syntax: how to differentiate between them in the code.

 - *Function Declaration:* a function, declared as a separate statement, in the main code flow.